 I also found this book really helpful.
 I’ve read a lot of blogs and done a lot of crowd sourcing as I’ve prepared for all of my Disney trips but I like having something I can hold in my hand, too.

-There are probably going to be “I wish I would have’s” in almost any situation you find yourself in, but learning from someone else’s experience is always a good thing.
-Do you have a Disney World do-over?
+There are probably going to be “I wish I would have's” in almost any situation you find yourself in, but learning from someone else's experience is always a good thing.
+Do you have a Disney World do-over or a Disney World lessons learned?
 Put it in the comments!

 You Might Also Like: